polekar-ankit/Spotlight/README.md

 # Spotlight
-Spotlight is an Android library used to onboard users by showcasing specific features in the app.
+Spotlight is an Android library used to onboard users by showcasing specific features in the app.this library build from https://github.com/29jitender/Spotlight library but make some update to support for latest version of android.

 [![Platform](https://img.shields.io/badge/platform-android-green.svg)](http://developer.android.com/index.html)
 <img src="https://img.shields.io/badge/license-Apache 2.0-green.svg?style=flat">